 - Payroll Deductions

 - Employee Termination

 - Arbitration Agreements

-These policies set expectations between employees and employers; their roles are clearer, helping everyone to work efficiently!
+These human resource policies in employee handbooks set expectations between employees and employers; their roles are clearer, helping everyone to work.
 In addition, LinkedIn is a good resource to check out some out-of-the-box articles on HR policies.